DanielRNDev/weather-forecast/README.md

 `yarn start-server`
 3. Run packages by using this command at root folder:
 `yarn start --reset-cache`
 ## IMPORTANT NOTE
 Because of CORS, we need to run a node server like a middleware.
+## UNIT TEST
+For getting unit test report, run this command at root folder:
+`yarn coverage`
 ## USER STORY

 As a user, first time login will show the Home screen which user can search for any places or locations: